7Cedars/separated-powers/gitbook/README.md

 >
 > David, who has role 2, notices that a proposal has passed at Law 1.
 He puts the proposal up for a vote among role 2 holders.
 Eve and Helen, both role 2 holders, vote in favour.
 >
-> Following the vote, David calls the execute function and the action is implemented.
+> Following the vote, David calls the execute function and the Power protocol implements the action.

+Example B: Assign roles through Liquid Democracy and Peer Selection
 > Example two ...

 ## Characteristics